 You are also encouraged to complement the major with advanced work in related disciplines such as classics, religion, history, philosophy, literature, sociology, anthropology, cultural studies and foreign languages.
-Contact the undergraduate staff advisors Julie McGilvray and Barbara Olivier for more information about the major.
+Contact the undergraduate staff advisor Huryoung Vangsachang for more information about the major.

 Museum Studies Emphasis